ska-telescope/ska-gui-components/docs/src/FileUpload.rst

 .. csv-table:: Properties
    :header: "Property", "Type", "Required", "default", ""

-   "chooseColor", "ButtonColorTypes", "No", "secondary", "Allows for the default colour to be overridden" "chooseDisabled", "boolean", "No", "false", "Disabled the button" "chooseFileTypes", "string", "No", "", "Allows for the component to be limited to specified file types"
+   "buttonSize", "ButtonSizeTypes", "No", "ButtonSizeTypes.Medium", "Allows for the sizing of the buttons to be changed" "chooseColor", "ButtonColorTypes", "No", "secondary", "Allows for the default colour to be overridden" "chooseDisabled", "boolean", "No", "false", "Disabled the button" "chooseFileTypes", "string", "No", "", "Allows for the component to be limited to specified file types"